 6. 9% of brands promoted fragrances via ambassadors.

 Including famous people in fragrance marketing is not a new thing.
 Most brands, however, still choose not to involve popular figures in promotion strategies.
 In 2020, fewer brands chose brand ambassadors for product marketing than in 2019, with 12%.
+And this choice seems surprising, because when a celebrity reveals their favourite perfume, its popularity soars almost instantly.

 The UK Perfume Market Analysis